 Do you need current technological advances to provide your company with a competitive edge?

 A pillow bag may be fine for your product but what if adding a zipper adds a value that causes consumers to prefer your product over your competitor's?
+Would having the ability to produce a stand up doy style pouch on the same bagger allow you adapt to new consumer preferences?

 Does your VFFS support your production?